mbmackenzie/peace-speech-project/minutes.md

 - Find patterns for unrelated text in each article providers by looking at common patterns in first few words of paragraph and header tags.
 (Matt to work more on this)
 - Find patterns of noisy text by new source.
 Focus sources that contribute 25% of the data

-## 10/6/2020 - Full Team
+## 10/6/2020 - Bi-Weekly Team

-- We got the data - two types of files: 1) sources and 2) folders of by year/month containing the text
+- We got the data - two types of files:
+  1. sources and
+  2. folders of by year/month containing the text
 - "xx" country - possibly when no country in the sources.
 - Pre-process in batches
 - We are looking to understand the data we have -- descriptive analysis, we can do that in sections, not necessarily all at once.